-4. Baseline Results
+4 Baseline Results

-In this section, we discuss the performance, energy, and temperature implications of SMT and CMP designs without dynamic thermal management.
+In this section, we discuss the temperature implications of SMT and CMP designs without dynamic thermal management.
 In the next section, we consider thermally limited designs.

 When we compare the three architectures (ST, SMT, and CMP), we hold the chip area as a constant at 210 mm including the on-chip level two cache.
 This means CMP will have the smallest L2 cache, since its core area is largest among the three.
 In our experiment, the L2 cache sizes for ST, SMT, and CMP are 2MB, 2MB, and 1MB respectively.
-Because the SMT core core is only 12% larger than the ST core, we use 2MB for both.